TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 3035.220 Application for Grant

-a) ISL may make grant application forms available prior to the availability of funds.
+a) ISL may make grant applications available prior to the availability of funds, subject to the conditions stipulated in Section 3035.135 of this Part.

 1) The name of the literacy program for the community.

-2) The name and address of the grant applicant.
+2) The name and address of the applicant.

-3) The name and telephone number of the grant project applicant's director or executive officer.
+3) The name and telephone number of the applicant's director or executive officer.

-5) The name, address and contact person for each business whose employees will participate in literacy services.
+4) The name, address and contact person for each business whose employees will participate in workplace literacy services.

-6) The name, address and contact person for domestic violence shelter facilities whose clients will participate in literacy services.
+6) The name, address and contact person for the child education agency that is partnering in family literacy services.

-7) The name, address and contact person for the local public library.
+7) The name, address and contact person for the adult literacy provider agency that is partnering in family literacy services.

 9) The total amount of grant money requested for the literacy program.